chrisa/ruby-dtrace/README.txt

-ruby-dtrace is Ruby bindings for Dtrace, which lets you write D-based programs in Ruby, and add probes to your Ruby programs.
+Ruby-DTrace is Ruby bindings for Dtrace, which allows you to add DTrace probes to your Ruby programs, and to write D-based programs with Ruby.

 == FEATURES